Data collection partner: Survey Meter (data collection)

-- Poverty and vulnerability to COVID 19 in Indonesia, multiple resources available here.
+Poverty and vulnerability to COVID 19 in Indonesia (multiple resources in English and Bahasa Indonesia).

 In 2018 the IDM program undertook an Individual Deprivation Measure (IDM) study in Indonesia.
 The study was led by the ANU IDM team.
 This work built on an initial proof of concept study in the Philippines in 2013 as part of the original research to develop the IDM (ARC Linkage LP0989385), the first full IDM study in Fiji in 2015-2016, undertaken by IWDA in partnership with the Fiji Bureau of Statistics, and data collection in Nepal in 2016, undertaken by IWDA with the Nepal research firm, Interdisciplinary Analysts.